OHIF/Viewers/platform/docs/docs/development/getting-started.md

 graphic that illustrates this setup][triangular-workflow].

 ### `v3-stable` branch
 Currently the stable branch for OHIF-v3 is `v3-stable`.
-After the parity of the v3-stable branch is complete, we will merge the v3-stable branch into the master branch.
+Once the v3-stable branch has feature parity with the master branch, `v3-stable` will be pushed to the master branch.
 You can read more about the roadmap timeline [here](https://ohif.org/roadmap).

 ### Private